 I let my emotions get the best of me.

 I had already had a trying week at work.
 Many patients are being faced with dire circumstances, that left me feeling defenseless, to help them.
-Sad part is, it’s NOT up to me, the situations they are handed.
+The sad part is, it’s NOT up to me, the situations they are handed.
 I can’t help but feel, I need to help them, carry their burdens sometimes.

 I want to “fix” everyone!
 It is a part of who I am.